Rolisteam/DiceParser/HelpMe.md

 10d10o[<6]
 ```

 This command is triggering a warning.
-As occurence operator can have 0 or 2 parameters.
+As occurrence operator can have 0 or 2 parameters.
 But only one validator is unsupported yet.